zedayseekay23/zedayseekay23.github.io/docs/index.md

 ### Mandatory
 1. Refinery.
 Higher Class -> more bins.
 Fragments can include multiple resources but a bin can only refine one type of resource at a time and leave the rejected resources in the hopper.
 Since a bin can take a while to get to 100% you really need more than one bin to deal with mixed fragments effectively.
+ - Only one refinery is allowed, so you can't fill your module slots with dozens of bins.
+Sorry.

 2. At least one of
    - Abrasion Blasters - for surface deposits that you can target.